zhihan/tapl/README.md

 You should see a message about compilation finished.
-By default, ocamlbuild generate all the target file in a subdirectory called '_build', cd into the subdirectory and do the following.
+By default, ocamlbuild generate all the target file in a subdirectory called '_build', cd into the subdirectory and invoke ocaml.

-        ocaml
+You should see the standard OCaml header and prompt from the toplevel.
-You should see the standard OCaml header.
 To load the library, use

         #load "tapl.cma"
 Pay attention to the '#' sign, it is part of the directive, not the command prompt.